70MHz SSB Transceiver GW4RWR

 The modules

-I learned the hard way that it's far easier to modify a project if it's split into discreet boards, and the easier each one is to remove, the better.
-Single boards save space, but I leave them to the experts
+I have learned the hard way that it's far easier to modify a project if it's split into discreet boards, and the easier each one is to remove, the better.
+Single boards save space, but I leave that to the experts.

 Conclusion